 Since 2011, Yosemite Conservancy has supported Adventure Risk Challenge, which provides year-round school-based and outdoor programming for high school students in California’s Central Valley.

 In May, ARC completed the inaugural academic year of its new Community Leadership Program, which engages students in weekly workshops (led by two ARC graduates), mentoring and outdoor activities, including rafting, hiking and climbing.
 July 6 marked the start of ARC’s 2020 summer course, which had been carefully adapted to ensure the safety of students and staff during the pandemic.
-In this guest post, ARC Associate Director Will Fassett shares a glimpse into the first part of the monthlong course, which kicked off with seven days of backpacking in the Yosemite Wilderness.
+In this guest post from July, ARC Associate Director Will Fassett shared a glimpse into the first part of the monthlong course, which kicked off with seven days of backpacking in the Yosemite Wilderness.

 Tony Marquez, a student from Bullard High School in Fresno, recalls what his summer was like prior to arriving in Yosemite with Adventure Risk Challenge (ARC): “I was lying in bed until late at night, watching TV and eating day-old popcorn.”

 His teammate on the 2020 ARC summer course, Asucena Portillo, shared a similar sentiment.
 Speaking in Spanish, she said the month of June was “boring” and that “she practically did nothing.”